 As the above examples show, a salary alone generally does not render an employee “exempt” from the overtime rules.
 Just because you receive a fixed salary, in other words, does not mean you are not entitled to be paid overtime for your work over 40 hours per week.
 Most of the exemptions rely not just on the structure of your pay; they also rely on what you are doing day in and day out.
 So if your employer doesn’t pay you overtime just because you “get a salary,” your employer may be breaking the law.

 What Are Some Common Wage and Hour Violations?

 The violations of Connecticut’s wage and hour laws are as varied as the employers in our State.
 For every rule, there is at least one violator.
-Many of these violations are accidental; some, unfortunately, are intentional – an attempt to obtain an unfair edge over competitors and to take advantage of the most workers’ ignorance of their rights.
+Many of these violations are accidental; some, unfortunately, are intentional – an attempt to obtain an unfair edge over competitors and to take advantage of workers’ ignorance of their rights.
 These are some of the common schemes that you can keep an eye out for: